Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Transaction Management: To coordinate and synchronize distributed transactions across several data stores or services, use compensation-based techniques or distributed transaction protocols (e.g., 2PC, 3PC).

-15. Share your experience with event-driven architecture and message queuing systems.
+15. What insights can be shared about event-driven architecture and message queuing systems?

 Ans: